No Pictures: Notes from the Studio

 Three simple things are below:

 The first and the most important was feeling a difference between acknowledgment and recognition.
 It is a paper-thin veil that separates the two that is for sure.
 However, there is a difference.
 Suffice it to say, I easily can favor acknowledgment.
 The nomination acknowledged my work.
 There are many extremely powerful artists in the world making very captivating work; I do not need “the world” to recognize that I am doing my work – the acknowledgment of my work by the establishment (let’s not choke on that term; instead accept it for what it is) is sufficient.
 The recognition through publicity, the monetary award which is immensely helpful and gratifying, and the expectation of what work is to come is a chapter in making that I realized, for me, felt restrictive.
-It is a performance that at this point in time I do not want to do.
+It is a performance that at this point I do not want to do.
 To my surprise, a weight was lifted when the awards were announced.
 I go back to work, albeit restricted financially, but in some ways that seems like a small price (sorry for the pun).
 This makes me aware that I am, perhaps, a different generation of artist.

 Recognition, for me, can nurture a notion of lack.
 The acknowledgment is a nod that is softer quieter and full.
 The truth of why one makes work is challenged by a nomination like this.
 What is your greater purpose?
 What is the longevity of work?
 Receiving a fellowship cannot help but affect (and effect) one’s production.
 Money and the “luxury” of the field are likely to alter something about what one is doing.
 We all see those who received recognition and end up succumbing to a type of making that is different than what the artist was originally recognized for.